shwetabh-23/multi-agentic-RAG-system/README.md

 Repeat for subsequent songs, maintaining a session history.

-# Key Technologies

-LangChain: Used to build the multi-agentic workflow and integrate the RAG system.

-Chroma: Serves as the vector store for song embeddings.

-Llama2: Provides inference for agent decisions and recommendations.

-Sentence Transformers: Used to generate embeddings for songs based on their characteristics.

 # Future Work

+## Enhance Embeddings:
-Enhance Embeddings: Experiment with advanced embeddings for richer song representations.
+Experiment with advanced embeddings for richer song representations.

+## Additional Agents:
-Additional Agents: Introduce agents for mood detection and genre exploration.
+Introduce agents for mood detection and genre exploration.

+## Cross-Platform Integration:
-Cross-Platform Integration: Adapt the system for real-time use in music streaming services.
+Adapt the system for real-time use in music streaming services.

 # Contributing